Gabinou/Codename_FireSaga/README.md

 This should successfully create an executable file, ready for play.

 ## Credits
-:copyright: Average Bear Games.
+:copyright: Average Bear Games, made by Gabriel Taillon
-- Gabriel Taillon.